Discover the world through travel & beyond!

 Walnut Canyon ancient cliff dwellings once occupied by the Sinagua peoples (Photo credit: Colleen Lanin)

-Stop in gorgeous Sedona to hike among red rocks or cool off in summer months at the Slide Rock State Park, a natural waterpark of sorts.
-You might also want to visit impressive Native American ruins at Walnut Canyon or Montezuma Castle.
+Stop in gorgeous Sedona to hike among red rocks or cool off in the summer months at Slide Rock State Park, a natural waterpark of sorts.
+You might also want to visit the impressive Native American ruins at Walnut Canyon or Montezuma Castle.

-A trip to Meteor Crater near Winslow is a bit off-course but well worth the extra drive to see the massive hole that could fit 20 football fields.
-It was created by a flying space rock around 50 thousand years ago.
+A trip to Meteor Crater near Winslow is a bit off-course but well worth the extra drive to see the massive hole a flying space rock created around 50 thousand years ago.
 These side trips are part of the joy of the journey to the Grand Canyon.

 Meteor Crater could fit 20 football fields!